Treating Morton’s Neuroma in Waxahachie, Corsicana & Ennis, TX

 Any situation that causes the bones to rub against the nerves can lead to this problem.
 People with foot deformities such as flat feet, bunions, and hammertoes are more prone to develop this painful condition.

 Your podiatrists at Family Foot & Ankle Centers are experts at treating Morton’s neuroma.
 We will use on-site advanced diagnostic imaging to look into your foot and we will develop a treatment plan specifically for you.
 Below are some treatment options:

 - Shoe change- It is important to wear a shoe with a wider toe box and soft leather to allow the forefoot to expand when walking.
 Barefoot walking and high heels should be avoided at all times.

 - Custom orthotics- Prescription orthotics can be very helpful in supporting the foot and offloading the affected nerve.

 - Padding- Adding a metatarsal pad to your foot or shoe can help offload the enlarged nerve and provide pain relief.

-- Medications-Prescription medications such as oral steroid or NSAID can help reduce pain and inflammation.
+- Medications-Prescription medications such as oral steroids or NSAID can help reduce pain and inflammation.

-- Ice- Icing the ball of the foot for 20 minutes every 2 hours can help shrink the thickened nerve and allow for temporary relief of pain.
+- Ice- Icing the forefoot for 20 minutes every 2 hours can help shrink the thickened nerve and allow for temporary relief of pain.